Functional Diffusion Maps: Examples and simulation study

 for the functional Swiss Roll data we use instead the non-orthogonal basis function:

 Since FPCA and FDM act on the basis function coordinates, we expect to obtain the same results as the multivariate ones, except the effect for the inner product between the chosen basis functions.

-Again, the FDM technique requires an initial analysis to identify suitable parameters.
-To achieve this, a grid search is performed using the hyperparameters specified in Table~\ref{tab:toy-hyperparameters}.

-After evaluating all possible parameter configurations, we found that a Gaussian kernel with a scale parameter of $\sigma = 0.2$ and a density parameter of $\alpha = 0.5$ works better for the Moons dataset, while a Gaussian kernel with $\sigma=0.6$ and $\alpha=1.0$ is more suitable for the Swiss Roll dataset.
+After evaluating all possible parameter configurations (see Table \ref{tab:hyperparameters}), we found that a RBF kernel with a scale parameter of $\sigma = 0.2$ and a density parameter of $\alpha = 0.5$ works better for the Moons dataset, while a RBF kernel with $\sigma=0.6$ and $\alpha=1.0$ is more suitable for the Swiss Roll dataset.

 At the top panel of Figures~\ref{fig:moon-embedding} and~\ref{fig:swiss-roll-embedding}, the Moons and Swiss Roll scatterplots for the FPCA and FDM scores in the first two components are respectively depicted.
 Furthermore, below the same figures, the projection of the scores in the first component is also presented.
 These visualizations enable us to discern whether clusters have been recognized or if the underlying manifold has been ``unrolled".